h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 ###FAQ

-- How does the algo handle missing values during training?
+- **How does the algorithm handle missing values during scoring?**

+For the GramSVD and Power methods, all rows containing missing values are ignored during training.
+For the GLRM method, missing values are excluded from the sum over the loss function in the objective.
+For more information, refer to section 4 Generalized Loss Functions, equation (13), in ["Generalized Low Rank Models"](https://web.stanford.edu/~boyd/papers/pdf/glrm.pdf) by Boyd et al.

-- How does the algo handle missing values during testing?
+- **How does the algorithm handle missing values during testing?**

+  During scoring, the test data is right-multiplied by the eigenvector matrix produced by PCA.
+Missing categorical values are skipped in the row product-sum.
+Missing numeric values propagate an entire row of NAs in the resulting projection matrix.

-- What happens during prediction if the new sample has categorical levels not seen in training?
+- **What happens during prediction if the new sample has categorical levels not seen in training?**

+  Categorical levels in the test data not present in the training data are skipped in the row product-sum.

-- Does it matter if the data is sorted?
+- **Does it matter if the data is sorted?**

+  No, sorting data does not affect the model.

-- Should data be shuffled before training?
+- **Should data be shuffled before training?**

+  No, shuffling data does not affect the model.

-- What if there are a large number of columns?
+- **What if there are a large number of columns?**

+  Calculating the SVD will be slower, since computations on the Gram matrix are handled locally.

-- What if there are a large number of categorical factor levels?
+- **What if there are a large number of categorical factor levels?**

+  Each factor level (with the exception of the first, depending on whether **use\_all\_factor\_levels** is enabled) is assigned an indicator column.
+The indicator column is 1 if the observation corresponds to a particular factor; otherwise, it is 0.
+As a result, many factor levels result in a large Gram matrix and slower computation of the SVD.

+- **How are categorical columns handled during model building?**

+  If the GramSVD or Power methods are used, the categorical columns are expanded into 0/1 indicator columns for each factor level.
+The algorithm is then performed on this expanded training frame.
+For GLRM, the multidimensional loss function for categorical columns is discussed in Section 6.1 of ["Generalized Low Rank Models"](https://web.stanford.edu/~boyd/papers/pdf/glrm.pdf) by Boyd et al.

 ###PCA Algorithm